 Replace any text in brackets or add a line or two to personalize the message and hit “Send!”
 Please note that pre-written messages are also available to you in your Participant Center.
 Click here for help logging into your Participant Center.

-This year I’m participating in MuckFest® MS, the fun mud run with the best obstacles that supports people living with multiple sclerosis (MS).
-While MuckFest MS is an event that’s built for laughs, I’m serious about raising funds on behalf of the National MS Society.
+I’m doing MuckFest® MS, a fun mud run with crazy obstacles that supports people living with multiple sclerosis (MS).
+It’s going to be a blast, but today I’m serious about fundraising on behalf of the National MS Society.

 Will you make a donation in support of the National MS Society?
 Click here to donate: http://main.nationalmssociety.org/site/TR/General/?fr_id=27863&pg=pfind Search for my name and click "Donate."

-Thank you so much for your donation to the National Multiple Sclerosis Society in support of MuckFest® MS. Your donation supports vital programs and services to people in our community living with MS and cutting-edge MS research.
+Thank you so much for your donation to the National Multiple Sclerosis Society in support of my participation in MuckFest® MS. Your donation will help the Society mobilize people and resources to support those who are affected by multiple sclerosis.

 While we will have a blast at MuckFest MS, raising funds for the National MS Society is serious business.
-Your donation will be hard at work helping people in need and moving us closer to a world free of MS.
+Your donation will be hard at work helping create breakthroughs and moving us closer to a world free of MS.

-Just a quick note to follow up on my earlier email about donating to the National MS Society in support of MuckFest® MS.
+Just a quick note to follow up on my earlier email about donating to the National MS Society in support of my participation in MuckFest® MS.